almet/infuse/README.rst

 * Gathering the text of the HTML resources + extracting metrics is done in the infuse.download module.
 It uses a python/java bridge to use a java tool able to transform HTML content into text content.
-It is possible to run the download of resources by doing `python infuse/download.py 4` where 4 is the number of threads you want to run.
+It is possible to run the download of resources by doing `python infuse/download.py N` where N is the number of threads you want to run.